Project structure

 PLC > Version

-The currently used version of the project can be determined in two ways:
+The currently used version of the project can be determined as follows:

 PLC > Library references